jonathansty/jonathansty.github.io/cv.md

 `March 2018-July 2019`
 __TT Games,__
 __Render Tech Programmer__
 Working on the engine rendering team to improve artists workflow and implement new features.
 There is a heavy focused on the rendering aspect and a less heavy focus on the tools side as a render tech programmer, this in turn requires me to understand the inner workings of the engines rendering model.
 I also carry the responsibility of properly planning tasks and making sure features get delivered on time.

-Other focus points are:
+The main rendering areas I worked on was the landscape rendering and authoring system, deferred decal rendering and blending and foliage placing tooling.

+Aside from that other responsibilities were:
    * Ensuring stability on new features and already existing features
-   * Communicating changes to the teams
+   * Communicating changes to the teams and applying feedback
-   * Writing multithreaded code and memory safe code

 `Feb 2017 to March 2018`
 __Studio Gobo Brighton,__